r4ndm/angular-starter/angular-app.md

 1. Create the first component: user-list component.
 We can use ```ng generate component``` but we'll do this by hand this time
    1. Create user/user-list.component.ts: create UserListComponent class, add @Component decorator with selector, templateUrl.
 Add a list of users
+      1. NOTE the ```user``` parameter cannot be private.
+Private variables are not visible from the template
    1. Create user-list.component.html.
 Use template #2
    1. Update app.component.html to ```<user-list></user-list>```
    1. Import and add UserListComponent to the declarations in AppModule

+1. Create the UserThumbnail component:
+   1. Create user/user-thumbnail.component.ts.
+Create an input (```@Input```) parameter ```user```.
+      1. Same view as previously (#2 in templates)
+      1. UserList component will display user-thumbnail and pass the user variable down using: ```<user-thumbnail> [user]=user[0]></user-thumbnail>```
+      1. Add the usual import, declarations in AppModule

+1. Input, output and template variables
+   1. Input variables: ```@Input``` variables are used to pass input to a component as done in the previous step
+   1. Output variables: to pass data back to the parent component
+      * create an @Output variable of type EventEmitter in the child: @Output() eventClick = new EventEmitter();
+      * when you need to emit this, say on a button press in the child component, do this: this.eventClick.emit('foo')
+      * in the parent: <user-thumbnail (eventClick)="handleEventClicked($event)" [user]="users[0]"></user-thumbnail>
+   1. Tempate reference variables:
+      * a parent component can access any public property or method in a child component directly using template variables
+      * template variable is defined in the parent component when using the child component, like this:
+        ```<user-thumbnail #thumbnail [user]="users[0]"></user-thumbnail>```
+      * now in the parent, you can call thumbnail.method1(), assuming method1 is a public method in the child.
+Or thumbnail.property1 etc.
+   1. So, parent/child component communication can be done with:
+      1. input variables
+      1. output variables
+      1. template variables

+1. Styling
+   * In userthumbnail, we have this: ```<span>&nbsp;</span>```.
+Replace this with ```<span class="pad-left">``` and define pad-left in the UserThumbnail component style css:
+      ```css
+      .pad-left { margin-left: 10px; }
+      ```
+   * NOTE: style defined in a component is namespaced to that    component.
+So it's not affecting the parent.
+Even though the parent is using the same class, the styling is encapsulated and does not bleed out to the parent.
+Reverse is also true, styles defined in the parent component are not applied to the child.
+This is angular's built in view encapsulation.
+If you inspect, the name of the classes are dynamically created.
+Styles from styles.css (app level) are applied globally across the whole app